MJR009/BP_Jabukod/README.md

 As the build process needs to download and build the ANTLR4 runtime, initial build may take a long time.
 </b>

+### Syntax highlighting

+At // TODO PUBLIC EXTENNSION REPO LINK you can get a custom extension for syntax highlighting of Jabukód files with `.jk` filename extension.
+For correct functionality, move cloned repository containing the extension to `~/.vscode/extensions/`.